Margaret M. Wheat Papers

 Immediate Source of Acquisition

 Donated to the Special Collections Department by Margaret M. Wheat between 1980 and 1984; Papers, tapes, photos, films donated by Margaret M. Wheat in 1981.
 An additional gift of S. R. Marean correspondence and manuscript drafts of Survival Arts of the Primitive Paiutes was donated by Wheat's daughter, Sylvia J. Jesch, in 1990.
+Materials received from Catherine Fowler in 2015.

 Series 5 photographs and the film were transferred to the photo archives sections of the Special Collections Department as collection number UNRS-P1989-32.